Vyvyan Holt: Korean War

 At the time of the Korean War Holt was the British Minister in Seoul.
 He had been appointed Consul-General to Republic of Korea on 19 May 1948, replacing Derwent Kermode, and was also appointed Envoy Extraordinary and Minister Plenipotentiary on 17 March 1949.

 At the outbreak of the Korean War, Holt did not leave the country.
 He thought it was his duty to remain and mistakenly believed that his diplomatic immunity would protect him.
 Instead, in July 1950, Holt with members of his staff including his subordinates George Blake and Norman Owen and other foreigners were detained by the North Koreans and taken on a death march to the far north of the peninsula.
 Questions were asked in Parliament about his disappearance.
 In early 1953 it was confirmed that Holt had survived and he was released in April 1953 with six other civilian captives.

 Holt's fellow captive, Monsignor Thomas Quinlan, Prefect Apostolic of Chunchon in Korea, said on his release;

 "I wish formally to place on record the courage, heroism and kindness of Capt.
 Vyvyan Holt, the British Minister in Seoul.
 Time and again during captivity he fought my case with the Koreans, declaring that not only was I a priest of God, but an Irish citizen, and 'Ireland wasn't in this shindy,' but the Koreans would not listen."

 Pathé News filmed their return to the United Kingdom.

 During his captivity Holt, in one historian's account, had "endured harsh treatment during which nothing was heard of him until the Foreign Office eventually used Russian good offices to secure his repatriation."
 According to another historian:

 "George Blake... found his boss, Captain Vyvyan Holt ... a man of great charm, but also something of an eccentric and an ascetic, preferring boiled vegetables, fruit and curds to what he disdainfully dismissed as 'hot meals.' ...
 Equally eccentric, perhaps, was the King's Birthday Party in June 1950, which, despite the pouring rain, Holt insisted on holding on the lawns, where he greeted his guests in gumboots and umbrella, rather than risk having people being sick over his furniture."

 After release

 On 23 December 1953, Holt was appointed Envoy Extraordinary and Minister Plenipotentiary at San Salvador, and Consul-General for the Republic of El Salvador on 16 January 1954.
 In May 1956 he was made a Knight Commander of the Order of the British Empire.

 He was a Member of the Royal Central Asian Society from 1922 until his death.

 Death

-His health had deteriorated heavily due his treatment during his Korean captivity.
+His health deteriorated heavily due to his treatment during his Korean captivity.
 Holt died in 1960 in Norwich in Norfolk.